waylad/create-tezos-dapp/docusaurus/docs/adding-a-router.md

 title: Adding a Router
 ---

-Create React App doesn't prescribe a specific routing solution, but [React Router](https://reactrouter.com/) is the most popular one.
+Create Tezos Dapp doesn't prescribe a specific routing solution, but [React Router](https://reactrouter.com/) is the most popular one.

 To add it, run: